AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 }
 ```

-In order to specify the previous function, we will need an axiomatic defintion
+In order to specify the previous function, we will need an axiomatic definition
 about sum.
 This is not too much complex, the careful reader can express the
 needed axioms as an exercise: